 7 Signs that your IEP is Crap

 - Your IEP Meeting was a Jiffy Lube version.
 IEPs are supposed to be collaborative, not directive.
-Tell me if your IEP Meeting looks like this: You go to the meeting, not having received much if any, correspondence ahead of time.
+Tell me if your IEP Meeting looks like this: You go to the meeting, not having received much, if any, correspondence ahead of time.
 Someone reads the IEP out loud.
-A few points are discussed, but most of the communication is directive rather than collaborative.
+A few points are discussed, but most communication is directive rather than collaborative.
 You sign a few forms and you’re out the door.
 Sound familiar?
 It’s a common Parent IEP Mistake.

 - The IEP Meeting is the only part of the IEP process that you participated in and you didn’t submit a Parent Concerns Letter.
 Parent Participation in the IEP process does not begin and end with attending the IEP meeting.
 You need to fully engage all year long.
 And, there are 5 parts of the IEP process that are particularly conducive to parent participation.
 You should do all of them, to the maximum extent possible.
 If you’re not participating, of course your IEP is not going to reflect your concerns and your priorities.